RobotLeopard86/CacaoEngine/engine/README.md

 Welcome to the engine source code!
 This is the code that is actually part of the engine and is used for making games.
 This has a few components, so this is a guide to help break them down.

+> [!WARNING]
-As a note, the engine is currently undergoing heavy restructuring.
+> As a note, the engine is currently undergoing heavy restructuring.
 Any directories with `OLD` in their names contain code that is now not in use and will eventually be deleted.
+>

-This code will be undergoing active maintennance, updates, and potentially large changes.
+> This code will be undergoing active maintennance, updates, and potentially large changes.
 Do not expect anything in this folder to remain consistent until this notice is removed.

 ## Public Headers (`include`)
 The public headers are the interface to the engine.
 They are to be kept commented and clean as described in the [contributing guide](../CONTRIBUTING.md).